-As of December 31, 2022, 200 shares of Series B convertible preferred stock remained outstanding.
-There were no preferred stock conversions in 2022.
-The shares of Series B convertible preferred stock are convertible into the equivalent of 62 common shares.
+As of December 31, 2023, 200 shares of Series B convertible preferred stock remained outstanding.
+The shares of Series B convertible preferred stock are convertible into the equivalent of 8 shares of common stock at the option of the holder.